reynat/graphql-music-catalog/tutorial-instructions/3-null-propagation.md

 }
 ```

-2. Observe any differences in the response when the return type for the query is non-nullable.
+2. Observe any differences in the response when the return type for the `album` query is non-nullable instead.
 ```
 type Query {
     albums: [Album]!